 * Any mammogram results

-Clear communication with the Surgeon about your aesthetic goals is essential at this time.
-Issues of implant size, shape and type, as well as implant placement will affect your final result.
+Clear communication with the Surgeon about your aesthetic goals is essential at this time, since issues of implant size, shape and type, as well as implant placement might affect your final result.
 All these options will be thoroughly discussed during consultation.

 There are also certain post-surgical factors that may affect your breast augmentation results.
-Future pregnancies and weight fluctuations can change your breast size and shape after surgery.
+Future pregnancies and weight fluctuations can alter your breast structure after surgery.

 There are many variations to the breast augmentation surgery.
 The technique to be used for you depends upon your individual features and aesthetic goals.
 Options to consider include implant type, shape and size; implant placement; and incision options.
-Our Surgeon will thoroughly discuss these options with you during your pre-op consultation.
+We will thoroughly discuss these options with you during your pre-operative consultation.

 Breast augmentation incisions are generally small and made in one of three locations: